UC Merced English majors and recent English graduates are doing extraordinary things. Here are some of them:

 • Chris Ingle, '20, was chosen to represent his class at UC Merced's virtual commencement in May 2020.
 He spoke eloquently about overcoming many obstacles on the route to getting his degree.

 • Serena Johnson, '22, created and performed "7 Rings (Hamlet Remix)" in Spring 2020, a brilliant tribute that fans of Ariana and the Bard will love in equal measure.
 It was one of several creative projects created by UC Merced students for their English classes while under lockdown.
+She is composing and performing music for Imogen in the Wild, the 2021 Shakespeare in Yosemite film.

 • Jose Ramirez, Mahealani Larosa, and Emma Greenleaf wrote essays about digital performances in spring 2020, which will be published in Shakespeare Bulletin.
 They are the first undergraduate students to be published in this prestigious academic journal.